UPDATED NOVEMBER 2025

 Concern Six: AI tools may devalue the role of editors and human feedback in the writing process.

 Could that change?
 Yes.
-Just like I’m anticipating a day in which AI replaces me as a ghost writer, AI could significantly impact editors as well.
-But I don’t see AI replacing editors all together.
+Just as I’m anticipating a day in which AI replaces me as a ghostwriter, AI could significantly impact editors as well.
+But I don’t see AI replacing editors altogether.
 Humans are the consumers of these books, and therefore having a human involved in editing is important.

 Concern Seven: AI may disrupt traditional publishing models, making it harder for authors to get published.